IK54_Funen

 The so-called gold bracteates are a most significant archaeological resource.
 As small round pendants, they display rich imagery, and sometimes also runes, symbols and other characters.
 With that, they provide unique insights into the concepts of imagination and strategic relationships of the people during the Migration Period.
-Bracteates originate mainly from Scandinavia and eastern England, but also from the coastal regions of the North Sea and Baltic Sea from France to Poland.
+Bracteates originate mainly from Scandinavia and England, but also from the coastal regions of the North Sea and Baltic Sea from France to Poland.
 Some dispersed finds even derive from central and southern Germany and Hungary.

-If you have found or heard of a new bracteate, please inform us.
+If you have found or heard of a new bracteate, please inform us!
 Morten Axboe is responsible for collecting available information and assigning the important IK-numbers to every new find.

 Your international “bracteate team”, the members of the “team for research in gold bracteates”: Dr. Morten Axboe (Copenhagen), Dr. Charlotte Behr (London), Prof. Dr. Wilhelm Heizmann (Munic), Prof. Dr. Sigmund Oehrl (Stavanger), and Prof. Dr. Alexandra Pesch (Schleswig).